wundergraph/wundergraph/docs-website/src/pages/docs/typescript-operations-reference/security.md

 ## Internal Operations

-Not all operations need to exposed to the public internet.
-In this case just place the operation file under a folder named _internal_ and the operation will automatically be marked as internal.
+Not all operations need to exposed to the public Internet.
+In this case, just place the operation file under a directory named _internal_, and the operation will automatically be marked as internal.
-The internal folder can be nested and the same applies to nested operations within the internal folder.
+The internal directory can be nested, and the same applies to nested operations within the internal directory.

 {% callout type="warning" %}
 The configuration for operations accepts and `internal` prop.
 This is deprecated.
 Please use the above method instead.